-DETROIT (AP) - Electric-car maker Fisker Automotive is recalling the Karma sports sedan to fix cooling fans that can catch fire.
+DETROIT (AP) – Electric-car maker Fisker Automotive is recalling about 2,400 Karma sports sedans to fix cooling fans that can catch fire.

-The recall comes after Fisker and a private fire investigation firm finished investigating an Aug.
+The recall comes after Fisker and a private fire investigation firm finished probing an Aug.
 10 fire in a Karma in Woodside, Calif.

-The company said the probe found that the blaze started in front of the Karma's left front wheel where a cooling fan is located.
-A sealed component within the fan failed and it overheated, causing the slow-burning fire, Fisker said in a statement issued Saturday.
+The company said the probe found that the blaze started in front of the Karma’s left front wheel where a cooling fan is located.
+Wiring in the fan failed and it overheated, causing the slow-burning fire, Fisker said Saturday.

-Fisker said the fire had nothing to do with car's lithium-ion battery or other new technology components.
+Fisker also said in a statement that the fire had nothing to do with car’s lithium-ion battery or other new technology components.